 Now that the funeral was over, there was no event or activity to distract my grief.
 It had begun to slowly sink in that my loved one wasn’t returning.
 The weight of loneliness mixed with other grief weights was unbearable.
 It felt like the heaviness tore the muscles in my body, leaving me exhausted and in aches, both physically and mentally.

-It also felt like a broadcast message that read “you can now stop reaching out” had been sent to everyone who had previously reached out because the volume of communication fell off the cliff immediately after the funeral.
+It also felt like an invisible broadcast message that read “you can now stop reaching out” had been sent to everyone who had previously reached out because the volume of communication fell off the cliff immediately after the funeral.
 It was as if it shifted from the height of a 2 storey building to a drip of water from a leaking tap.

 In the days and weeks after the funeral, it felt like my life was in slow motion while I stood at a bus stop.
 I watched others carry on with their lives like when you watch a movie at twice its normal speed.